Who We Are

 A graduate of Briercrest Bible College with both a Bachelor of Religious Education and a Master of Arts in Christian Ministry, Mutch earned her DMin at Princeton Theological Seminary.
 She is ordained in the Baptist Union of Western Canada and served as associate pastor of First Baptist Church in Regina, Saskatchewan, for 15 years while pursuing her graduate studies.
 In 2014, she was recognized as one of Canada’s preeminent preachers with the Lester Randall Preaching Fellowship at Yorkminster Park Baptist Church.

-Elsie Miranda was named director of accreditation for ATS in July 2018, and added director of diversity to her portfolio in 2022 to begin focusing on the work of the Committee on Race and Ethnicity and the Women in Leadership programs.
-She is responsible for coordinating evaluation committees, visits, and reports for approximately 20 percent of the nearly 270 member schools accredited by the Commission on Accrediting of ATS.
-She previously served on the ATS committee for the Revision of Standards from 2012 to 2014, has served on many evaluation teams, and, more recently, she served as a member of a peer group examining programs for Latino/a students as part of the ATS Educational Models and Practices project.
-She comes to ATS after 22 years at Barry University Department of Theology and Philosophy, serving most recently as associate professor of practical theology and as director of ministerial formation.
+Elsie Miranda was named director of accreditation for ATS in July 2018, and added director of diversity to her portfolio in 2022.
+She is responsible for coordinating evaluation committees, visits, and reports for approximately 20 percent of the member schools accredited by the Commission on Accrediting of ATS.
+She previously served on the ATS committee for the Revision of Standards from 2012 to 2014, and she has served on many evaluation teams and as a member of a peer group examining programs for Latino/a students for the ATS Educational Models and Practices project.
+She came to ATS after 22 years at Barry University Department of Theology and Philosophy, serving most recently as associate professor of practical theology and as director of ministerial formation.
 As a Cuban American and practical theologian, she has focused her research interests on the intersection of faith and how socio-culture and socio-political realities impact both human formation and efforts toward peace and justice at local and global levels.
 As a Roman Catholic, she has been actively involved in the practice of synodality—“walking together” as an action of the Spirit in the communion of the Body of Christ and in the missionary journey of the People of God—convening groups in English and Spanish.